Skip to main content

 Journey-level integration defaults

 Custory supports per-journey defaults for selected integrations.
 These defaults help forms and AI start in the right place.
+They are starting points for new work.
+Changing a default does not move tasks, pages, or imports that were already created.
 Current journey-level defaults include:

 • Linear team